Ebi2626/randomUser/README.md

 # RandomUser

 Application prepared as recruitment task for [dataedo](https://dataedo.pl).
+Live preview on [netlify](https://master--dataedo-randomuser.netlify.app/).

 The randomUser app contains two views:
 - People - it displays random people from [randomuser.me](https://randomuser.me) API along with their first names, last names, and photos.
 Every 5 seconds, the application automatically retrieves information about another random person, unless the user hovers over the first name, last name, user photo, or the 'New' button.